ElizaLo/NLP-Natural-Language-Processing/Word Embeddings/README.md

 Note that in a simple n-gram language model, the probability of a word, conditioned on some number of previous words (one word in a bigram model, two words in a trigram model, etc.) can be described as following a categorical distribution (often imprecisely called a "multinomial distribution").

+### Pros and Cons

+**Pros:**

+-

+**Cons:**

+- The major drawback of feature spaces represented by n-gram models is extreme **sparcity**.
+But even more unsettling is that it can only interpret unseen instances with respect to learned training data.
+That is, if a classifier learned from the instances _'today was a good day'_ and _'that is a ridiculous thing to say'_, it is unable to say much about the instance _'i love this song!'_ since the features are _'today', 'was', 'a', 'good', 'day', 'that', 'is', 'ridiculous', 'thing', 'to', 'say'_.

 ### 📚 Books

 - [N-gram Language Models](https://web.stanford.edu/~jurafsky/slp3/3.pdf) chapter, _“Speech and Language Processing”_ by Daniel Jurafsky & James H. Martin, 2021.